 Filing for the Federal Solar Tax Credit

 Congratulations!
 You have a solar system.
-Your meter is spinning backwards.
+Your meter is spinning backward.
 Your electric bill is something to brag about.
 You're even saving the planet.

 Now it’s time to get some credit.
 Tax credit that is.
 Let’s take a look at some approaches to filing for the Federal Investment Tax Credit (ITC).
 Before we begin, there is the standard disclaimer.
 We’re not accountants.
 So here we go: